 Know Where You're Flexible...And Where You're Not

-For example, we see a lot of tight hamstrings.
+A common culprit we see a lot is a set of tight hamstrings.
 You need more flexibility in your hamstrings in order to help lengthen them and create more space in your golf swing.

-Low back is another big culprit.
+Low back is another common offender.
 Low backs tend to tighten, effectively shortening the muscles.
 This creates a limited or restricted ability to have a good posture.
-We tend to see a c-posture with people who have tight low backs.
+We tend to see a C-posture with people who have tight low backs.

 Check out this article for 3 simple exercises you can do every day around your home or office.
 You’ll be surprised at how much a bit of work every day will help you move better, swing better, and have more fun when you get out on the course!